 The price of a website is determined by several factors.
 The most important ones are: scope and complexity, design requirements, technical features, content creation and ongoing maintenance.
 Each of these factors can significantly influence the cost — both upward and downward.

-Web applications, e-commerce platforms, customer portals or SaaS products operate on a different scale.
-This involves complex database structures, user authentication, payment processing, API integrations, automated workflows and scalable cloud infrastructure.
+Web applications, e-commerce at scale, customer portals or SaaS products operate on a different level entirely.
+This involves dedicated cloud infrastructure, user authentication, payment processing and multiple system integrations, all backed by automated workflows and a proper DevOps setup for deployment, monitoring and scaling.

 Projects in this category require an experienced team of front-end and back-end developers, UX designers, DevOps engineers and project managers.
 Development time typically ranges from three to twelve months.